Henry M. Rowan College of Engineering – Electrical & Computer Engineering

 - Computational Intelligence

-- Be an admitted, matriculated and active student in good standing in the program.
+- Be an admitted, matriculated full-time and active student in good standing in the program.

-- Register for at least 4 consecutive terms.
+- Register for at least 4 consecutive terms (for MS students).

 - Registration each term meets or exceeds the enrollment minimums outlined on the Fellowship Agreement Form.
 This will typically be full time (9-12 SH) in fall and spring, and part-time (3-9 SH) in summer.
 (International students must be full-time each term of enrollment unless other formal arrangements are made in writing with the program, CGCE, and the International Center.)